 Passionflower (fresh or dried) can be taken as a tea infusion, liquid extract or tincture.
 Drink one cup of tea one hour before bed for insomnia and 3-4 cups throughout the day for anxiety.

 Caution should be exercised when taking sedatives or monamine oxidase inhibitors (MAOI’s), passionflower is not recommended as it may increase the effects and side effects of these medications due to the calming properties.
 It may also increase the clotting time of blood so it is not recommended to use with blood thinners and is considered a uterine stimulant so should not be consumed during pregnancy.

 Always remember to contact your healthcare provider when considering the use of botanical medicine as a possible treatment option and the medical considerations.
-To find a healthcare provider near you, click on the Women in Balance Provider Tool.
+To find a healthcare provider near you, click on NUNM’s Provider Tool.

 Written By Michelle Williams, NCNM Naturopathic Medicine and Chinese Medicine Program, NCNM Edited by Dr. Elise Schroeder

 Abascal, Kathy, B.S., J.D., R.H., and Eric Yarnell, N.D., R.H.
 “Nervine Herbs for Treating Anxiety.”
 Nervine Herbs for Treating Anxiety.
 ALTERNATIVE & COMPLEMENTARY THERAPIE, Dec.
 2004.
 Web.
 25 Mar.
 2015. http://www.academia.edu/1445146/Nervine_herbs_for_treating_anxiety.